Does Tulane have required classes that I need to take before applying?

 Tulane prefers only three letters of recommendation.
 No more and no less.
 Tulane's requirement for letters of recommendation is as follows: a committee letter or a letter of recommendation packet containing three letters of recommendation.
 Two must be from professors/ professionals of a science background, and the third letter can be from anyone of your choice.
 If there is not a pre-health committee at your school, then you submit individual letters.
-Two must be from professors/ professionals of a science background, and the third letter can be from anyone of your choice.
-If you are out of school or have a non-science background, choose three professionals that know you well.
-Applicants currently enrolled in a graduate program must submit one letter from their program director.
+It is best to choose letters from people who know you the best and can speak on either your academic ability, your commitment to service, or your passion for medicine.
+These letters can be from anyone of your choice, but at least one must come from someone with a science/medical background.
 Once you complete your AMCAS application you will receive an e-mail notification from Tulane Medical School to fill out the Electronic Secondary Application.

 What is the maximum number of letters that I can submit with my application?

 Tulane prefers a maximum of three letters and no more.
 Letters should be written by individuals who know you well.
-Ideally two of the letters should be from faculty members who can attest to your ability to perform well in science courses.
-Other letters may be from liberal arts faculty members or a job supervisor or a program director.
 A Pre-Health or Pre-Medical Committee letter may have more letters within it as part of a packet and can substitute for the three individual letters described above.

 I submitted too many LOR’s; can I remove one or request the committee to read a certain three letters?